-Board Developed VET courses (also known as Industry Curriculum Frameworks) are classified as Category B subjects and ONLY ONE can contribute to the calculation of the Australian Tertiary Admission Rank (ATAR).
-These courses have an optional HSC examination.
+Board Developed VET courses (also known as Industry Curriculum Frameworks) have an optional HSC examination.
 Students wishing to include a VET course in the ATAR calculation must sit the HSC examination after they have completed a minimum of 4 Preliminary and/or HSC units.